 Now all you trainee wizards and witches can take pictures while you pass through a brick wall and settle on the Hogwarts Express.
 Sounds fun right?

 Well, even MORE fun, if you don’t manage to make it through that is, is to go and visit the Harry Potter Platform 9 3/4 gift shop to pick up your London souvenirs.

 Here you can buy all the Harry Potter merch you’ve ever wanted, with scarves, robes, clothes, stationary and, most importantly, snacks for all.
 Bertie Botts Every Flavour Beans?
 Gringotts Galleons Coins?
 Or Chocolate Frogs?
 You can buy them all.

-Definitely one of the best Harry Potter days out there is!
+Definitely one of the best Harry Potter days out there is, and one of our top days out for book lovers too!

 2. Harry Potter Studios, Leavesden